-The Commission has insufficient information to determine whether this is the case.
+Some consumer representatives contended that state and territory ACL regulators in particular undertake insufficient prosecutions of breaches of the ACL.
+The Commission has insufficient information to determine the extent to which this is the case.
 However, large numbers of punitive enforcement actions are not necessarily an indicator of regulatory success: they could for example reflect the ineffectiveness of a regulator's educational and regulatory guidance activities.
+That said, the quantum of prosecutions and other high-level enforcement action is clearly limited by available resources, and a risk averse regulator culture may also play a role in some cases.

-The interface between the ACL regulators and the specialist consumer safety regimes
+The interface between the ACL regulators and the specialist safety regimes

-Commonwealth, State and Territory governments have specialist safety regulatory regimes that operate in conjunction with the generic product safety and other provisions in the ACL.
+Commonwealth, state and territory governments have specialist safety regulatory regimes that operate in conjunction with the generic product safety and other provisions in the ACL.
 For example, gas appliances are covered by the ACL, but their safety is regulated principally through state- and territory-based Acts that are, in turn, administered and enforced by specialist state- and territory-based regulators.